A Preview of Flexible Sync

 Ultimately, our decision to build Flexible Sync is driven by the Realm team’s desire to eliminate every possible piece of boilerplate code for developers.
 We’re motivated by delivering a sync service that can fit any use case or schema design pattern you can imagine, so that you can spend your time building features rather than implementing workarounds.

-The Flexible Sync project represents the next evolution of Realm Sync.
-We’re working hard to get to a public beta by the end of 2021, and believe this query-based sync has the potential to become the standard for Realm Sync enabled applications.
+The Flexible Sync project represents the next evolution of Atlas Device Sync.
+We’re working hard to get to a public beta by the end of 2021, and believe this query-based sync has the potential to become the standard for Sync-enabled applications.
 We won’t have every feature available on day one, but iterative releases over the course of 2022 will continuously bring you more query operators and permissions integrations.